 There are so many attractions that will rock your world in Memphis.
-From Elvis' Graceland estate to the Memphis Rock N Soul Museum, as well as the Gibson Guitar Factory, “The Birthplace of Rock ‘n’ Roll” is an unforgettable destination for music history.
+From Elvis' Graceland estate to the Memphis Rock N Soul Museum, “The Birthplace of Rock ‘n’ Roll” is an unforgettable destination for music history.

 Fine Dining and Nightlife